Mejolov24/CardStudio/ROADMAP.md

 # CardStudio RoadMap #
-This is a roadmap listing all my goals for this proyect, current status, things to do, additional features and more.
+This is a roadmap listing all my goals for this proyect, current status, things to do and additional features.

 ## Current TODO ###
-- [ )update synth core to add planned changes.
+- [ ] update synth core to add planned changes. re organize SynthCore structs.
-- [ ] added looping samples to synthcore.
-re organize SynthCore structs.
 - [ ] update PCM-MCU-C to add new sample format ".pcm" as default output.

-[ ] move channel specific configuration into a ChannelData struct for less nesting and simpler code, and a unified setter.
+- [ ] (SynthCore) move channel specific configuration into a ChannelData struct for less nesting and simpler code, and a unified setter.

+- [ ] (SynthCore) Move into VID (Voice ID) for voice management

+- [ ] SortedVID
+an array of VoicesID soterrada in time, oldest sample is the first one, newest is the
+rightmost

+Now addVoice will remove voices via RemoveVoice[VID]

+-[ ] Create a helper for removing voices in specific channels, called RemoveVoiceFromCh[] wich will search for the matching voice and channel inside SortedVID from rigth to left, and delete it, then return in order to only delete one.

+- [ ] implement voice stealing.
+when the voices are full, delete the oldest VID at SortedVID(first element), and store the voice there.

-- [ ] for SynthCore new sample end/loop handling, I will do the following:
+- [ ] (SynthCore) New sample end/loop handling, I will do the following:

 If we stop the voice, and we arent sustaining on this channel and we arent a looping voice, stop immediately, if we are a looping voice, continue until sample ends.